mohammadGh/influxdb-line-protocol-to-json/README.md

 ```
 for more information refer to [InfluxDB Line Protocol documentation](https://docs.influxdata.com/influxdb/v1.6/write_protocols/line_protocol_reference)

-The library converts the `Line Protocol` data to the following JSON structure:
+The follwoing example show how library converts the `Line Protocol` data to the JSON structure:
 ```json
 [
    {